 One of the most important goals of a webinar is to deliver value and drive action.
 When determining the topic of your webinar, ask yourself:

-- What problem does this webinar need to solve?
+- Look for information.
+What problem does this webinar need to solve?
 What are the biggest pain points in your audience’s journey?
 Are there negative online reviews about your product or a competitor’s product or service?
 The answers to questions like these will give you valuable information.

-- What’s popular on your other digital platforms?
+- Search content for ideas.
+What’s popular on your other digital platforms?
 Are your blog posts or LinkedIn topics getting a lot of engagement?
 If so, it’s a great place to start as it will tell you what your audience is most interested in.

 How do I set up a webinar?